sabuhamdiya/migan/README.md

 Data was collected and included in an interactive tableau map.

 ## Link

+Below is a map represenation of the project.

 [Tableau Public](https://public.tableau.com/views/MIGAN/ProjectMIGAN?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)

 There are three maps each shows the impact of one of the selected variables and migrants.